pascaldekloe/jwt/README.md

 Server-side security can be applied with a standard `http.Handler` setup.
-The following example denies requests to `MyAPI` when the JWT is not valid, or when the JWT does not have a subject, formatted name or roles present.
+The following example denies requests to `MyAPI` when the JWT is not valid, or when the JWT is missing either the subject, formatted name or roles claim.

 ```go
 // define trusted credentials